-Teacher approval required
+Teacher approval required to participate in this class.

 Class enrollment requires teacher approval.
 Students must have already taken multiple art classes.